RadioAstronomySoftwareGroup/pyuvdata/docs/uvbeam_tutorial.rst

 The text files saved out of CST beam simulations do not have much of the critical metadata needed for UVBeam objects.
-When reading in CST files, you can either provide the required metadata using keywords to the read_cst method and pass the raw CST files, or you can pass a settings yaml file which lists the raw files and provides the required metadata to the read_cst method.
+When reading in CST files, you can either provide the required metadata using keywords to the :meth:`pyuvdata.UVBeam.read` method and pass the raw CST files, or you can pass a settings yaml file which lists the raw files and provides the required metadata to the :meth:`pyuvdata.UVBeam.read` method.
 Both options are shown in the examples below.
 More details on creating a new yaml settings files can be found in :doc:`cst_settings_yaml`.

-UVBeam (like UVData) also supports a generic ``read`` function and a ``from_file`` Class function.
+UVBeam (like UVData) has a generic :meth:`pyuvdata.UVBeam.read` method and a :meth:`pyuvdata.UVBeam.from_file` class method in addition to the file-type specific methods.

 a) Reading a CST power beam file
 ********************************